-Canon G16 versus Fujifilm X70
+Canon G16 vs Fujifilm X70

 The Canon PowerShot G16 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in August 2013 and January 2016.
 Both the G16 and the X70 are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and an APS-C (X70) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 12 megapixels, whereas the Fujifilm provides 16 MP.